 - Preheat oven to 150°C/300°F (all oven types) with rack in the middle of oven.

 - Remove pork from fridge - surface will be wet.
-Either transfer pork to clean pan or drain off excess liquid / scrape out salt/sugar in pan.
+Either transfer pork to clean pan (metal, ceramic or glass) or drain off excess liquid / scrape out salt/sugar in same glass pan.
 Do not rinse pork.

 - Roast 5 hours (Note 12), uncovered, spooning over pan juices once each hour, until you can easily pull the meat apart with 2 forks (check on side).